 - Why we are pursuing this now

-- What happens if we do not
+- What happens if we do not pursue it

 Finally, this core group of executives should align on what other strategies will be implemented to build change management capability in the organization, including: